hpi-swa-lab/qinoq/README.md

 Animations are stored in sequences.
 Every animation affects one property in one morph (in that sequence).
 Animations are based on Keyframes that store specific property values at specific relative positions.
+Currently, `qinoq` provides support for animations on

+- Numbers
+- Points
+- Colors and
+- Textstrings.

 This code adds an animation to the morph "bird" in the "skySequence", which is composed of 3 Keyframes.
 The animation makes the bird move over the screen by changing the position property.

 ```js